Victims identified in fatal Henry County crash - NewsBreak

 KBUR

-Burlington, IA- A male juvenile died as the result of a car accident Saturday south of Burlington.
-According to the Iowa State Patrol, a 2007 Chevy Trailblazer driven by a 16-year-old male juvenile was traveling southbound on Sullivan Slough road.
-The vehicle then left the roadway for an unknown reason before striking a tree and flipping over before coming to rest on the passenger side of the vehicle.
+Burlington, IA- Authorities have released the names of the teenagers involved in a fatal accident that occurred Saturday, August 6th, south of Burlington.
+According to the Iowa State Patrol, a 2007 Chevy Trailblazer driven by 16-year-old Carson Bennet Anderson was traveling southbound on Sullivan Slough road.
+The vehicle then left the roadway for an unknown reason before striking a tree.

 voiceofalexandria.com